Toy Story Land

-Toy Story Land (known as Toy Story Playland at Walt Disney Studios Park) is a themed land at Walt Disney Studios Park, Hong Kong Disneyland, Shanghai Disneyland, and Disney's Hollywood Studios.
-The area is based on the Disney·Pixar film series Toy Story.
+Toy Story Land (known as Toy Story Playland at Disney Adventure World) is a themed land at Disney Adventure World (as part of the Worlds of Pixar land), Hong Kong Disneyland, Shanghai Disneyland, and Disney's Hollywood Studios.
+The area is based on Disney and Pixar's Toy Story franchise.

-Toy Story Land in France originally opened as part of Toon Studio on August 17, 2010, at a cost of 79 million euros.
+Toy Story Land in France originally opened as part of Toon Studio in what was then named Walt Disney Studios Park on August 17, 2010, at a cost of €79 million.
 Toy Story Land in Hong Kong opened on November 17, 2011.
 Toy Story Land in Shanghai opened on April 26, 2018.
 Toy Story Land at Disney's Hollywood Studios in Florida was announced on August 15, 2015, at the D23 Expo, and opened on June 30, 2018.

-Walt Disney Studios Park
+Disney Adventure World

 During Mickey's Magical Party in 2009, information was leaked about an expansion at Walt Disney Studios Park; the resort later confirmed this.
 The new Pixar themed area helped promote Toy Story 3.
 The area is designed to "shrink the guest" down to being the size of a toy, and to play in Andy's Backyard with his toys.
 It had to do this through using highly immersive theming, using bamboo to act as giant blades of grass surrounding the area, the use of many themed props and characters from the Toy Story films such as a giant Buzz Lightyear, a giant Rex, an oversized paper plane and a large ball from the first Pixar short, Luxo Jr. The area also features numerous photo opportunities.
 Construction of the area started in late 2009 and was finished on time.
-The new area is located on the right side of Walt Disney Studios Park, behind the Art of Disney Animation.
+The area is located on the right side of the park, behind the Art of Disney Animation.